usdoj-crt/crt-portal/README.md

 ### Public and private webpages

-In production, we use [mozilla-django-oidc](https://mozilla-django-oidc.readthedocs.io/en/stable/) and new endpoints are behind authentication by default.
-To create a public page, you must update `LOGIN_EXEMPT_URLS` In [settings.py](https://github.com/usdoj-crt/crt-portal/blob/develop/crt_portal/crt_portal/settings.py) to include the endpoint(s) which are to be available without requiring authentication.
+In production, we use [mozilla-django-oidc](https://mozilla-django-oidc.readthedocs.io/en/stable/).
+Views are public by default and must be restricted by adding django's ```@login_required``` decorator or ```LoginRequiredMixin``` to function based and class based views respectively.

-We also explicitly add login required to views and functions that need authentication.
 If you are making a new path that requires authentication, add a test the [login required test class](https://github.com/usdoj-crt/crt-portal/blob/e9856a2b4726df5ad97ecbf84db99b7767f1662c/crt_portal/cts_forms/tests/tests.py#L985).

 We also use public and private as a way to separate views into manageable files.
 In `cts_forms`, private views are in `views.py` and public views are in `views_public.py`.